facts about alzheimers disease

 • 1 in 3 seniors dies with Alzheimer’s or another form of dementia.

-• Family members and friends provided nearly $244 billion in unpaid care to people with Alzheimer’s and other neurodegenerative diseases in 2019.
+• Family members and friends provided nearly 18.4 billion hours of unpaid care valued at $350 billion* to people with Alzheimer’s and other neurodegenerative diseases in 2023.

-• In 2020, the total national cost of caring for people with Alzheimer’s and other neurodegenerative diseases is projected to reach $305 billion, which does not include nearly $244 billion in unpaid caregiving by family and friends.
+• In 2024, the total national health and long-term care cost of caring for people with Alzheimer’s and other neurodegenerative diseases is projected to reach $360 billion.
+This does not include the cost of unpaid care.
 This number could jump as high as $1.1 trillion by 2050.

 • 82% of primary care physicians say they are on the front lines of providing dementia care.